digitallawyer/openlegaldictionary/_definitions/faithfully.md

 ---
 title: Faithfully
 permalink: "/definitions/faithfully.html"
-body: As used ln bonds of pub-lic aud private officers, this term imports not only honesty, but also a punctilious discharge of all the duties of the office, requiring com-petence, diligence, and attention, without any malfeasance or nonfeasance, aside from mere mistakes.
+body: As used in bonds of pub-lic aud private officers, this term imports not only honesty, but also a punctilious discharge of all the duties of the office, requiring com-petence, diligence, and attention, without any malfeasance or nonfeasance, aside from mere mistakes.
 State v.
 Chadwick, 10 or.
 468; Hoboken v.
 Evans, 31 N. J. Law,